William Stoliday (1836-1930), Mary-Ann Carr (1827-1866) and Ann Dove (1845-1917).

 My 2nd great-grand uncle and aunts.

-William had at least one child with Mary Ann – William Henry Stoliday in 1857 – and they are shown as living in Salhouse with her illegitimate daughter Martha in the 1861 census.
-However, Mary Ann died in 1866 and William went on to marry Ann Dove of Martham in the church of St Nicholas in Great Yarmouth on 24 December 1870.
-The marriage record lists him as a fisherman, which if true is the only time I can find reference to it.
-The couple are missing in the 1871 census but appear again in 1874 with the birth of their daughter Anne Elizabeth Stoliday in Northumberland.
+William went on to marry Ann Dove of Martham in the church of St Nicholas in Great Yarmouth on 24 December 1870.
+The marriage record listed him as a fisherman, which if true is the only time I can find reference to it.
+Ann was the daughter of agricultural labourer John Dove and his wife Charlotte, although I’ve not found baptism and civil registration records for Ann and her siblings or John’s marriage record.
+William and Ann were missing in the 1871 Census but turned up in 1874 with the birth of their daughter Anne Elizabeth Stoliday in Northumberland.
 It’s possible this is where William had gone for work on the fishing vessels and it’s significant that his son William Henry continued to live there until his death.

 The Yarmouth Independent of 19 June 1909 advertised the sale by auction of the market garden that William occupied but was giving up at the Old Manor House, Ormesby St Michael.
 Consisting of just over two acres, the advert noted that more than half was given over to fruit trees and bushes and raspberry canes.
 Included was a ‘quaint and commodious’ house of four bedrooms and two sitting rooms, piggeries, a barn, stables and coal house.